StaysExperiencesEventsServicesReal Estate

 Practical Info for Kite Travellers

-Kenya Airways allows kite bags as sports equipment — check their current policy before booking, as weight limits and fees change seasonally.
-Most riders pack kites in a golf bag to avoid the "kite surcharge" some airlines apply.
+Kenya Airways allows kite bags as sports equipment.
+Check their current policy before booking as weight limits and fees change seasonally.
+Most riders pack kites in a golf bag to avoid the surcharge some airlines apply.

 Accommodation ranges from $30 backpacker rooms to $200+ boutique hotels.
 Check our Watamu stays guide at /stays/watamu for curated options near the kite spots.